mikenakis/Bathyscaphe/README.md

 ## <a name="copyright">&ZeroWidthSpace;</a>Copyright

-All modules of Bathyscaphe are Copyright © 2022, Michael Belivanakis, a.k.a.
+Copyright © 2022, Michael Belivanakis, a.k.a.
 MikeNakis, michael.gr

 ## <a name="license">&ZeroWidthSpace;</a>License